 Investment in the Company involves a high degree of risk, and investors should not invest any funds in this offering unless they can afford to lose their entire investment.
-See the "Risk Factors."

 Please see the "Risk Factors" section of this Memorandum, which describes risks that management believes present the most substantial risks to an investor in this Offering.